Eating Disorders: Everything You Need To Know

 • Repeated regurgitation of food for a period of at least one month.
 Regurgitated food may be re-chewed, re-swallowed, or spit out.

-• The repeated regurgitation is not due to a medication condition (e.g., gastrointestinal condition).
+• Repeated regurgitation is not due to a medication condition (e.g., gastrointestinal condition).

 • The behavior does not occur exclusively in the course of anorexia nervosa, bulimia nervosa, BED, or avoidant/restrictive food intake disorder